taquiles/nuagesdr/README.md

 		cd nuagesdr/frontend
 		npm test

-* The following is tests with the above command:
+* The above performs the following tests:

 1. Site is up
 2. REST endpoint is up and returns a JSON file